isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The second parameter added in Kea 1.9.1 is ``ddns-use-conflict-resolution``.
 The value of this parameter is passed by kea-dhcp6 to D2 with each DNS update request.
-When true, (the default value), D2 will employ conflict resolution ,as described in `RFC 4703 <https://tools.ietf.org/html/rfc4703>`__, when attempting to fulfill the update request.
+When true, (the default value), D2 will employ conflict resolution, as described in `RFC 4703 <https://tools.ietf.org/html/rfc4703>`__, when attempting to fulfill the update request.
 When false, D2 will simply attempt to update the DNS entries per the request, regardless of whether or not they conflict with existing entries owned by other DHCP6 clients.